 Meanwhile, across the Bass Strait in the stunning east coast wilderness of Tasmania, waterholes are plentiful and inviting (well, depending on the time of year – they can be a bit on the chilly side in winter).

 Fraser Island is most famous for being the world’s biggest sand island.
 It’s home to dingoes, rainforest, a beach highway, great fishing, unique scenery and several incredible swimming spots.
 The best places to get wet and cool down include some astonishing freshwater lakes and the saltwater Champagne Pools, which foam just like the drink thanks to the way waves crash over the surrounding rocks.

 Over on the mainland, the most glamorous town on Queensland’s Sunshine Coast is without a doubt Noosa, home to high-end boutiques and dining.
 But you don’t need a cent to enjoy the Fairy Pools at Granite Bay in Noosa National Park.

-Neither do you need to be in the slightest bit wealthy to luxuriate in the natural beauty of Kondalilla Falls, just an hour from Noosa in the lush rainforest of Kondalilla National Park.
+The same goes for the natural beauty of Kondalilla Falls, just an hour from Noosa in the lush rainforest of Kondalilla National Park.